India–Pakistan cricket rivalry

 In the 1980s and 1990s, the growth of large expatriate populations from both countries across the world led to neutral venues to host bilateral and multilateral ODI series featuring the two teams.
 In addition, there has always been high demand for tickets for the matches between the two in global ICC competitions, with over 800,000 ticket applications made for their meeting in the 2019 ICC Cricket World Cup; the television transmission of the match was watched by 273 million viewers.

 Players from both teams routinely face extreme pressure to win and are threatened by extreme reactions in defeat.
 Extreme fan reactions to defeats in key matches have been recorded, with a limited degree of hooliganism.
 At the same time, India–Pakistan matches have also offered opportunities for cricket diplomacy as a means to improve relations between the two countries, allowing heads of state and cricket followers from either country to travel to the other to watch the matches.

 The last full bilateral tour between the teams was Pakistan's tour of India in 2007, where both Test and ODI series were played.
-However, following the 2008 terror attacks in Mumbai, orchestrated by Pakistan based terror group Lashkar-e-Taiba, India suspended the planned 2009 series and all future engagements with Pakistan.
+However, following the 2008 terror attacks in Mumbai, orchestrated by Pakistan-based terror group Lashkar-e-Taiba, India suspended the planned 2009 series and all future engagements with Pakistan.
 The attack eventually led to detrimental consequences for both nations, in diplomacy and cricket.
-Since then, as both teams only meet in ICC or ACC tournaments and with India emerging as the winner on most occasions, the rivalry in cricketing sense has faded to an extent, prompting Indian Captain Suryakumar Yadav to say it isn't a rivalry anymore.
+Since then, the two teams have only met in ICC and ACC tournaments, with India winning most of their meetings.
+In 2025, following their Asia Cup match, Indian captain Suryakumar Yadav stated that the India–Pakistan matchup was "not a rivalry anymore".
+Pakistan's last victory against India came in 2022 Asia Cup.

 History

 The Partition of British India in 1947 that led to the creation of independent Indian and Pakistani states was characterised by bloody conflict between ethnic groups that left one million people dead and led to the mass-migration of an estimated ten million people between either nation.
-The legacy of Partition and subsequent territorial disputes have helped create heated rivalries in field hockey, association football, and especially in cricket, which had been developed during British colonial rule and is the most popular sport in both nations.
+The legacy of Partition and subsequent territorial disputes has contributed to intense rivalries in field hockey, association football, and especially cricket, which was introduced during British colonial rule and is the most popular sport in both countries.